fiskl-accounting/help-docs/docs/Core-Features/Accounting/accounting-overview.md

 - **Scalability**: Our platform grows with your business, ensuring you never outgrow your accounting software
 - **Integration**: Seamlessly connect with other Fiskl features for comprehensive business management

-## Empower your business and your accountant
+## Empower Your Business and Your Accountant

 With Fiskl, you can take charge of your daily financial management, freeing up your accountant to focus on strategic advice: